 Unlike in most schools or workplaces, the internet gives individuals, from all around the world, access to community networking sites.
-This means that although you are in the United States, you could develop an online friendship with someone in Japan.
-Not only will you make a new friend, you but may also learn a thing or two about a new culture.
+This means that although you may be, for example, in the United States, you could develop an online friendship with someone in Japan.
+Not only will you make a new friend(s), you but may also learn a thing or two about a new culture.

 As previously mentioned, social networking often involves grouping specific individuals or organizations together.
 While there are a number of social networking websites that focus on particular Internets, there are others that do not.
-These websites are often deemed traditional social networking websites.
+These websites are typically deemed traditional social networking websites.
 These types of websites typically have an open membership.
-This means that anyone can become a member, no matter what their hobbies, beliefs, or views are.
+This means that anyone can become a member, regardless of their hobbies, beliefs, or views are.
 However, once you are inside this online community, you can begin to create your own network of friends; thus eliminating others that do not meet your criteria.

 Disability Groups and Clubs